martyromero/martyromero.github.io/_posts/2017-10-24-organizing-my-playlists.md

 description: This is how I organize my playlists on Spotify
 ---

-In my first toastmaster speech I talked about how I listen to experience music.
+In my first toastmaster speech I talked about how I <strike>listen to</strike> experience music.
 I’ve been wanting to write about it, so here it is.

 I use [Spotify](http://spotify.com) to stream my music.
 My requirements are simple.
 I need music to be where ever I am, I need a service with a large music library, and I need to be able to organize my library in a way that works for me.
 Spotify is by far the best at those three things.